Productboard is the Agentic Product System.

 Feature prioritization

-Figure out what to build next by answering two critical questions: What do my users need most?
-And what will help sustain and grow our business?
+Decide what to build next by answering two questions: what do users need most, and what will help sustain and grow the business?
+Productboard offers several ways to support that process:

-- Sort and filter by Customer Importance Score to surface your top-requested feature ideas.
+- Sort and filter by Customer Importance Score to surface your top-requested ideas.

 - Use custom fields to represent important decision metrics.

-- Create formulas to combine your fields and simplify your processes.
+- Create formulas to combine fields and simplify your process.

-- Associate feature ideas with high-level objectives to ensure you're always driving toward your business goals.
+- Associate feature ideas with high-level objectives so you're always driving toward your business goals.

-Once you've created all these useful fields, don't overwhelm yourself by displaying everything at once!
-Create multiple boards to focus on the information that matters most for each step in your workflow.
+Once you've set up these fields, create multiple boards to focus on the information that matters most for each step in your workflow.

 Delivery planning

-- Assign features and subfeatures a status to track their location in the product development lifecycle.
+- Assign features and subfeatures a status to track where they are in the development lifecycle.

-- If your team uses releases to plan feature launches in advance, assign features to releases to track what you're building now, next and in the future.
+- Assign features to releases to track what you're building now, next, and in the future.

 Visualize your plans with roadmaps